 Following the model of the Faculty of Public Affairs’s most innovative and renowned academic units – such as the Institute of Political Economy, the Norman Paterson School of International Affairs, and the Kroeger College of Public Affairs — this conference is founded on a commitment to the value of interdisciplinary research on Canada’s future.
 This conference provides an opportunity to take advantage of the expertise of the Faculty of Public Affairs in Canada’s Capital to connect with those in Ottawa engaged in policy-making and governance.

-Live Streaming of Some of the Events
+Videos of Some of the Events

 Lunch and Special Lunchtime Event: A Debate on Reform of the Electoral System in Canada